Amazon Web Service (AWS) & Jenkins Configuration

-An AWS instance should be configured by following the Amazon Web Services (AWS) Setup a Jenkins Build Server guide.
+An AWS instance should be configured following the Setup a Jenkins Build Server on Amazon Web Services (AWS) guide.

-Note: The full public AWS DNS JENKINS_URL must be used, not just the IP address:
+Note: The entire public AWS DNS JENKINS_URL must be used, not just the IP address:

-After completing your setup, ensure that you can access your new Jenkins admin screen remotely using the JENKINS_URL from your local desktop browser before continuing and not just on the AWS instance using localhost:8080 or localhost:8443.
-If this fails, you need to check your AWS Configure Security Group and ensure that it has been applied to your AWS instance.
+After completing your setup, ensure you can access your new Jenkins admin screen remotely using the JENKINS_URL from your local desktop browser before continuing and not just on the AWS instance using localhost:8080 or localhost:8443.
+If this fails, you must check your AWS Configure Security Group and ensure it has been applied to your AWS instance.
 Do not proceed until this is working.

-If installing onto a Windows server, you will also need to also create an Inbound Port Forwarding rule on Windows Firewall for port 8080 or 8443.
-Do not restrict source IP access unless you plan to whitelist every Salesforce IP address (highly discouraged as Salesforce is a SaaS application, and as such, these are quite vast and always subject to change).
+If installing onto a Windows server, you must create an Inbound Port Forwarding rule on Windows Firewall for port 8080 or 8443.
+Do not restrict source IP access unless you plan to allow every Salesforce IP address (highly discouraged as Salesforce is a SaaS application, and as such, these are pretty vast and always subject to change).

 If your ecosystem does not already have an operational Jenkins server, please refer to the Setting up continuous integration support article.

-Throughout this guide, we will be referring to these collectively as your Release Management (RM) tool.
+Throughout this guide, we will collectively refer to these as your Release Management (RM) tool.

 Note: By enabling Read Only Anonymous access, you can allow non-authenticated users to inspect the results of the build action.

 We do not recommend using your Jenkins Admin user credentials for triggering remote builds.
-Instead, we recommend that you create a new user specifically for this purpose using Manage Jenkins -> Manage Users to add a new user.
+Instead, we recommend creating a new user specifically for this purpose using Manage Jenkins -> Manage Users to add a new user.

-For the Jenkins user you want to use to trigger tests remotely, make a note of the username and API token to be used.
+For the Jenkins user you want to use to trigger tests remotely, note the username and API token to be used.
 The password is not required for API access.

-Note: You need to login as the user to be used and click the Show API token BEFORE you restrict access if you are using matrix-based security.
+Note: You need to log in as the user to be used and click the Show API token BEFORE restricting access if you use matrix-based security.

-While you can integrate with the Jenkins Admin user, we strongly recommend that you create a new user identity in the Manage Jenkins -> Manage Users and limit their execution to execute build jobs only once you have your integration working and have captured the API Token as above for the new user.
+While you can integrate with the Jenkins Admin user, we strongly recommend creating a new user identity in the Manage Jenkins -> Manage Users and limiting their execution to execute build jobs only once you have your integration working and have captured the API Token as above for the new user.